srikarg/SublimeText3Settings/README.md

 # SublimeText3Settings

-My Sublime Text 3 Settings
+All the packages and settings I use for Sublime Text 3.